lukewiwa/lukewiwa.github.io/blog/setup_mangum_in_aws_lambda_for_django.md

         return Mangum(application, lifespan="off")(event, context)
 ```

 The next step is to setup logging.
 It seems under default configs this goes missing when deployed so the below config tweaks the default django config just slightly so that mangum largely mirrors the output you would get running this on a standard asgi or wsgi framework.
+Add the following to your settings file (usually `settings.py`).

 ```python
 LOGGING = {